-Teaching is a lifetime's craft.
+Teaching is a lifetime craft.
 "Every teacher needs to improve, not because they are not good enough, but because they can be even better."
 (Professor Dylan Wiliam)

-- We are all teachers of literacy and numeracy and the quality of both learners' and teachers' language, such as in razor sharp instructions and questioning are significant determinants of progress. - Teachers must be explicit about learning outcomes and key words - Go with the learning: the 'flow' of great progress is more important than following a lesson plan
+- We are all teachers of literacy and numeracy and the quality of both learners' and teachers' language, such as clear and concise instructions and questioning are significant determinants of progress. - Teachers must be explicit about learning outcomes and key words (plenary) - Go with the learning: the 'flow' of great progress is more important than following a lesson plan

-- All learners must be working harder than the teacher over time and be able to use the key strategies - Ensure that learning has taken place through checking that is incisive, systematic and effective - Celebrating learner's achievements - Providing opportunities for consolidation to support learners' level of mastery
+- All learners must be working harder than the teacher over time and be able to use the key strategies - Ensure that learning has taken place through checking that it is incisive, systematic and effective - Celebrating learner's achievements - Providing opportunities for consolidation to support learners' level of mastery

-Best Practice in the classroom
+Quest Academy - Best Practice in the Classroom